PSHoudini said 5 months ago 9/4/2011 8:23:32 PM EDT

 With the ctrl button pressed you shall click on the turtle layer.

-This will make a selection over the whole turtle as shown in image bellow.
+This will make a selection over the whole turtle as shown in image below.

 Now you shall erase the water and sky off the turtle making it look like the image bellow.